We put U.S. governments on the internet.

-We’re the policy and management authority for the .gov TLD.
-Our job is to make it easy to register a .gov domain name and ensure that name resolves in the global domain name system (DNS).
+We make it easy to register a .gov domain name and ensure that the name resolves in the global domain name system (DNS).
 DNS maps easy-to-remember names on top of hard-to-recall numbers, allowing you to use

-.gov domains are intertwined with access to government services, and that makes .gov critical infrastructure for governments, citizens, and international internet users.
-We work to make .gov a trusted, safe space: we publish our policies, recommend best practices, and make .gov domain data publicly available.
+.gov domains are intertwined with access to public services.
+That makes the .gov TLD critical infrastructure for governments, citizens, and international internet users.
+We work to make .gov a trusted, secure space by:

-We put US governments on the internet, but there are some things we don’t do.
-DotGov doesn’t provide managed DNS services, host .gov websites or email, or monitor all .gov network traffic.
+We put U.S. governments on the internet, but there are some things we don’t do.
+We don’t offer authoritative DNS services, host .gov websites or email, or monitor all .gov network traffic.